katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `defaultlimit`: the number of resources per page.
 If empty, a default of 30 is used.
 - `maxlimit`: The maximum limit allowed.
 If empty, a default of 500 is used.

+The limit query parameter can be used to specify the amount of retrieved results.
+A special case is allowed where the limit value is '\*' and the expand parameter is 'NONE', this means unlimited results.

 ## Bundled Utility Functions

 These utilities live independently of the basic processing described above.